 Genetic counseling is a process that helps to evaluate and understand a family’s risk of an inherited medical condition.

 A genetic counselor is a healthcare professional who has specialized training in medical genetics and counseling, and who focuses on empowering their patients by helping them understand the ways genetics can affect their life.
 They also educate other healthcare professionals, students, and the public about genetic disorders.

 What does a Genetic Counselor do?

-Genetic counselors provide emotional support to individuals and families during what can be a challenging and confusing time.
-Genetic counseling is one of the few medical professions that includes extensive training both in the science and the psychological impact of healthcare on patients.
-Quite often these counselors will contact patients to see how they are coping with difficult information and to answer any questions or concerns that they may have.
+Genetic counselors also provide emotional support to individuals and families during what can be a challenging and confusing time.
+This is one of the few medical professions that includes extensive training both in the science and the psychological impact of healthcare on patients.

 What is the workplace of a Genetic Counselor like?

 Genetic counselors work in a variety of clinical, laboratory, and research settings, such as hospitals, doctor’s offices, genetic testing laboratories, research studies, public health, insurance companies, and many other areas of health care.

 Genetic counselors working in clinical settings, such as hospitals or doctor’s offices, see people in a variety of different areas including prenatal, pediatrics, adult/general, cancer, and a number of specialty areas including metabolism, cardiology, and neurology.

 They work with patients and families, and also work in public health settings to improve access to services and determine public policy.
 They work as teachers in high schools, colleges and universities; as researchers who explore and find solutions for unanswered questions in genetics; as consultants for pharmaceutical companies; or in private practice.